-Property name Values Purpose Default TouchMotionXExtents xLeft,xRight (e.g. 10,300) See TouchMotion Constrains the movement of a group when using TouchMotion to the extents provided (i.e. left edge cannot move left of xLeft, and right edge cannot move right of xRight).
-None TouchMotionYExtents yTop,yBottom (e.g. 5,450) See TouchMotion Constrains the movement of a group when using
+Property name Values Purpose Default TouchMotionXExtents xLeft,xRight (e.g. 10,300 ) See TouchMotion Constrains the movement of a group when using TouchMotion to the extents provided (i.e. cannot move left of xLeft, or right of xRight).
+None TouchMotionYExtents yTop,yBottom (e.g. 5,450 ) See TouchMotion xRight).
+Constrains the movement of a group when using TouchMotion to the extents provided (i.e. cannot move above yTop, or below of yBottom).

-For deviceMotion buttons
+For \deviceMotion buttons